 Funded by the AHRC through the White Rose College of the Arts & Humanities (WRoCAH), my PhD research examines a mid-to-late Victorian intellectual circle of family and friends within the Wedgwood-Darwin network (WDN), central to which is the father-daughter relationship of philologist Hensleigh Wedgwood (HW) and his daughter, the novelist, feminist writer and literary critic Julia ‘Snow’ Wedgwood (JW).
-Set against the Victorian backdrop of gendered ideas about intellect and scholarship, my research intersects at the disciplinary boundaries of life writing, linguistics, and Victorian literature, culture and society.
-My thesis is framed in a wider discussion of the WDN, within which the intellectual position of HW and JW is more narrowly contextualized.
+Set against the Victorian backdrop of gendered ideas about intellect and scholarship, my thesis is framed in a wider discussion of the WDN, within which the intellectual position of HW and JW is more narrowly contextualized.
 Drawing extensively on unpublished archives, my thesis intervenes between the model that frames the narrative within singular social networks and that which considers the impact of multiple non-exclusive collaborative networks.
 I am supervised by Dr Richard Salmon (School of English).

-Prior to embarking on my PhD research, I completed a BA in English Language and Linguistics (with Literature) and an MA by Research in Historical Language Studies at the University of Sheffield.
+Prior to embarking on my PhD research, I completed a BA in English Language with Linguistics and a Research MA in Historical Language Studies at the University of Sheffield.
 Recently employed as an Associate Lecturer in English Language at the University of Derby (subsequently 0.5 Lecturer in English Language), I was previously engaged on a fixed-term contract as a Visiting Lecturer in Linguistics at the University of Brighton.
 Currently employed as a PGTA in the School of English at the University of Leeds, I also have three years' experience as a Teaching Associate in English Language and Linguistics at the University of Sheffield.

 Associate Lecturer in English Language, University of Derby